0808 808 4000 Get help now

 • “A firm must not continue to demand payment from a customer after the customer has stated that he will not be paying the debt because it is statute barred.”
 7.15.8 Rule

 You can make a complaint to your local trading standards department, who can look into your case.
 You can also complain to the FCA, as they can look into companies’ behaviour, even though they cannot deal with individual complaints.
-See the Useful contacts at the end of this fact sheet, or contact us for advice.
+See the Useful contacts at the end of this guide, or contact us for advice.

 The Financial Ombudsman Service (FOS)

 You may be able to complain to the Financial Ombudsman Service (FOS) about the way a company has dealt with your account.
 You must follow your lender’s complaints procedure first.
 You can only use FOS to complain about events that happened from April 2007 onwards.
-See the Useful contacts at the end of this fact sheet, or contact us for advice.
+See the Useful contacts at the end of this guide, or contact us for advice.

 Other debt types